 The Group is committed to ERM*1 as the management platform for promoting its Mid-term Business Plan.
 Specifically, we will be constantly aware of the relationship between “risk,” “capital” and “profit,” and by realizing “capital adequacy” and “high profitability” in relation to risk, we will strive to achieve sustainable growth of corporate value.

 The risks surrounding Tokio Marine Group are becoming more diversified and complex due to global business development and changes in the business environment.
-In addition,in today’s uncertain and rapidly changing political,economic, and social climate, we must constantly watch for the emergence of new risks and take appropriate action.
+In addition,in today’s uncertain and rapidly changing political,economic, and social climate, we must proactively anticipate the emergence of new risks and their warning signs and take appropriate action.
 From this point of view, we are not limited to conventional risk management for the purpose of risk mitigation and avoidance, but are comprehensively assessing risk in qualitative and quantitative ways.

 In addition, we are continuing our efforts to further strengthen the ERM structure.
 For instance, we are enhancing risk assessments to include risks that are difficult to quantify, such as cyber risks, and improving natural disaster risk management, including a review of our reinsurance schemes.